 The rewashable Wettex dishcloth was invented in 1949 by Curt Lindquist.
 It can absorb up to 15 times its own weight in liquids, and is made of a material consisting of regenerated cellulose reinforced with cotton fibre.

 The material used allows it to be washed over and over again, without losing its shape or quality.
-This makes it environmentally friendly on top of being very effective.
+All you have to do is wipe, squeeze out the liquid, and give it a quick rinse.
+This makes it environmentally friendly, on top of being very effective.

 The First Abstract Paintings